stolostron/multicluster-global-hub/doc/README.md

     **Notes:**
     * The multicluster global hub is only available for the x86 platform.
-    * The policy and application are disabled in Red Hat Advanced Cluster Management after the multicluster global hub is installed.

 ### Import a managed hub cluster in default mode (Technology Preview)